troglobit/troglobit.github.io/_posts/2016-07-03-upgrade-x1-carbon-bios-from-linux.markdown

 (G1) from Linux.
 For more information on this topic there is always the excellent [ThinkWiki](http://www.thinkwiki.org/wiki/BIOS_Upgrade).

+OK, this post is more about creating the bootable USB stick needed, was too much of a chicken to try [Flashrom](https://www.flashrom.org/Flashrom) ...

 <!-- more -->

 First, find your serial number, for querying Lenovo support (BIOS